 A short walk down the hill, I reached the sea wall of the brick cutting, the aspiring model and her photographers have left.
 I did not have enough time to explore the Nature Reserve, the Alexandra Garden Trail and Bukit Chermin Boardwalk during this visit, will do that on my next visit to the Labrador Park.

 Despite having 11 coastal artillery forts and a naval base, the lack of the latest fighter planes, tanks and arsenal then, the fall of Singapore was inevitable.
-The three and half years following the fall were the darkest days of Singapore.
+The three and half years after the fall were the darkest days of Singapore.
 For Singaporeans living in those times, my dad included, the scars of occupation still run deep.

 May there be peace, no more fighting, no more war.